-Just like back pain, lower back pain is a common reason for a visit to the doctor.
-According to statistics, lower back pain is a leading cause of job-related disability.
-On average, 80% of Americans will suffer from lower back pain at some point in their life.
-Lower back pain can significantly affect your ability to live your life to the fullest as it can limit range of motion or movement to the point that you aren’t able to work or do the things you love.
-With such a large number at risk of lower back pain, it is important to address causes and seek treatment to alleviate lower back pain before it affects your life and ability to function optimally.
+Just like back pain, chronic lower back pain is a common reason for a visit to the doctor.
+According to statistics, lower back muscle pain is a leading cause of job-related disability.
+On average, 80% of Americans will suffer from chronic lower back pain at some point in their life.
+Acute Lower back pain can significantly affect your ability to live your life to the fullest as it can limit range of motion or movement to the point that you aren’t able to work or do the things you love.
+With such a large number at risk of lower back muscle pain, it is important to address acute lower back pain symptoms and seek treatment to alleviate it before it affects your life and ability to function optimally.

 If nothing you have tried seems to relieve your lower back pain, there is hope with AICA Orthopedics.
 Consult with our orthopedic specialists to find out your options for lower back pain treatment.
 Schedule a consultation today to set up an appointment.